Lieutenant Governor of Virginia

 The lieutenant governor of the Commonwealth of Virginia is a constitutional officer of the Commonwealth of Virginia.
 The lieutenant governor is elected every four years along with the governor and attorney general.

-The office is currently held by Winsome Earle Sears, who was elected in 2021 and is the first woman and second person of color to hold this position.
+The office is currently held by Ghazala Hashmi, who was elected in 2025 and is the second woman and fourth person of color to hold this position.
 The governor and lieutenant governor are elected separately and thus may be of different political parties.
 The lieutenant governor serves as the president of the Senate of Virginia and is first in the line of succession to the governorship; if the governor dies, resigns, or otherwise leaves office, the lieutenant governor becomes governor.
 In Virginia, the governor is not permitted to serve consecutive terms, but the lieutenant governor may do so, and has no term limit.

 History

 Beginning in the 1630s, the British Crown appointed several officials to aide the governors of the Colony of Virginia in the execution of their duties, collectively known as the Governor's Council or the Council of State.
 One member of this body was designated as the governor's deputy, or lieutenant governor, and exercised the governor's authority when they were absent.
 The Virginia Constitution of 1776 abolished the council.

 The Virginia Constitution of 1851 created the modern office of the lieutenant governor.
 It provided for the popular election of the officer and designated them ex officio president of the Virginia Senate.
 In this capacity they replaced the Speaker of the Senate, which had been chosen by the body's own members as their presiding officer from 1776 until 1852.
 During the American Civil War, Virginia had two different governments and accordingly different sets of lieutenant governors.
 From 1865 until 1870, the lieutenant governors were appointed by the commanding general of the First Military District.
 In 1870, Virginia was readmitted to the federal union and, from then on, the officers were chosen by popular election.
 That year, the state adopted a new constitution which gave the lieutenant governor the power to cast tie-breaking votes in the Senate.

 Douglas Wilder, sworn-in in 1986, was Virginia's first black lieutenant governor.
 Winsome Sears, sworn in on January 15, 2022, is the first woman to have held the office.